Everybody wants to change the world. My clients do.

 From years of delay to implementation on the ground in seven weeks.

-"Within 7 weeks I did what I hadn't been able to do in several years: found and hired someone to help run the non-profit.
+"Within seven weeks I did what I hadn't been able to do in several years: found and hired someone to help run the non-profit.
 We've already started to implement our first clean water and sanitation project on the ground in Nigeria."

 — Osen Iyahen, Founder, Optimal Greening & Optimal Greening Foundation